ryanisaacg/quicksilver/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly if necessary

 **Testing**
-- [ ] I have updated / added tests to cover my changes.
+- [ ] I have updated / added tests to cover my changes if necessary

 <!-- Remove these checks if this Pull Request does not affect the public API -->
 **If this Pull Request introduces a breaking change**